 As this generations guardians of the woodland, we want our use and impact on the land to be ecologically beneficial and sustainable.

-We have a Woodland trust for a community tree planting pack, which will be delivered in November!
-So will be in touch and will be organising some community tree planting days in the Autumn.
+We have a Woodland trust for a community tree planting pack, which we will be planting with your help on SATURDAY 28th NOVEMBER. ***POSTPONED FOR NOW!***

 So if you are interested in getting involved, or have a passion or knowledge in the ecology and management of woodlands, we would love to hear from you.

 Sawpit woodland space is adjacent to the Forest Way Country Park, which we use to walk and occasionally cycle along, to the site with groups.
 The 291 Bus stops on the B2110, half a mile walk from the site.
 There is a small amount of parking to enable groups to arrive by car, mini bus, or coach to the farm.
 Then it is a short accessible walk to the woodland space.

 In the deciduous woodland there is a shelter and a compost toilet.
 We have a range of tools, ropes, den building resources, trees, clay and lots of open ended loose parts resources at our fingertips.